Domthegrom/ConnectMe/README.md

 * Lockdown Messages
 * Accessing User Location
 * Navigation
+# Key
+** = done
+! = needs work but started
+!! = need to being work

 # ToDo

-* Linkedin Login
 * Adding headers
 * Creating a business professional layout and design
 * Add a ListView of fields on the profile page (fields being: interests, work history, bio, education) then relate this to the card matches
 * Add settings button to the profile page(top right of header)
 * Add two buttons and a header to the Matches screen.
 One for profile, one for messages.